-There are a bunch of travel agencies in Ushuaia who specialise in ‘last minute’ trips to Antarctica.
-These trips vary from 3-4 weeks taking in Las Malvinas (otherwise known as the Falklands), South Georgia and the Antarctic peninsular to 10-11 day trips which only go to the peninsular.
+There are a bunch of travel agencies in Ushuaia who specialise in last minute Antarctica expeditions.
+These trips vary from 3-4 weeks taking in Las Malvinas (otherwise known as the Falklands), South Georgia and the Antarctic peninsular, to 10-11 day trips which only go to the peninsular.
 A few weeks out from the start date of a trip the agencies get notified of any spare births by the expedition companies themselves.
 The agencies are then able to on-sell these tickets at an agreed discounted rate meaning that you get the same rate regardless of which agency you go with.
 We went with Sarah and her husband Gaby from Freestyle Adventure travel given their super friendly yet efficient service and settled on a 10 day, 40% off expedition with a Canadian company called Quark onboard the MV Sea Adventurer.

 The Sea Adventurer is one of the flagship vessels for Quark and has an ice class of 1A meaning it can push through a bunch of ice which a lot of ships can’t.
 It was way more luxurious than we expected and even though we had the cheapest cabins down in the belly of the ship they were still super comfy.
 There were ~75 ships crew, expedition crew and ‘hotel’ staff for us 100 passengers.
 They were all completely awesome from the obviously experienced yet slightly crazy Russian captain to the definitely crazy but super warm Ukrainian waitress.
 The expedition crew also included a bunch of experts in their field including an Ornithologist, Marine Biologists, a Historian and a Geologist who gave daily talks on various topics when they weren’t guiding us around the ice or through the water in Zodiacs.